Among others, but mainly:

 D. W. Winnicott

 Ushered in the interest in Eastern Philosophy in the 60’s with a series of televised lectures on KQED in 1959-60 that explained simply and through brilliant examples expressing the elements of Mahayana Buddhism, Advaita and Tao.
-Charming, funny and erudite, the former Zen master and Episcopal minister published over 25 books on how to connect with modern life with an Eastern sensibility.
+Charming, funny and erudite, the former Zen master and Episcopal minister published over 25 books on how to connect to modern Western life through an Eastern sensibility, and thus be more “free” psychologically and live simply and fully.

 The originator of Existential psychotherapy, Yalom uses the limitations and potential of our existence – Death, Meaninglessness, Isolation, and uses these limitations to promote a joyous and meaningful engagement in life.
 Yalom’s method of psychotherapy engages in philosophical reflection of one’s experience as well as a full acceptance of that experience and an invitation of explore it deeply.